bor0/gidti/manuscript/chapter4.md

 False
 ```

-We see how this exhibits a recursive behaviour since the recursive cases were reduced to the base case in attempt to get a result.
+We see how this exhibits a recursive behavior since the recursive cases were reduced to the base case in an attempt to get a result.
 With this example, we can see the power of recursion and how it allows us to process values in a repeating manner.

 A recursive function can generate an **iterative** or a **recursive** process: